-(1) Transfer of Patients post COVID Recovery
+(1) Transfer of people with COVID

-- Any resident transferred to a RCF before the 14 days have elapsed since date of onset of symptoms or date of first positive test (if symptom onset undetermined/asymptomatic), must be isolated with transmission based precautions up to day 14 on return to the RCF.
-Provided the resident has remained afebrile for the last five of the 14 days, the resident is no longer infectious to others after day 14 has elapsed. - In particular existing residents from a RCF who require transfer to hospital from the RCF for assessment or care should be allowed to transfer back to that RCF following assessment / admission if clinically fit for discharge and risk assessment with the facility determines there is capacity for them to be cared for there with appropriate isolation and where that transfer represents the most appropriate place of care for the resident (e.g. ongoing need for palliative care). - If the resident has been diagnosed with COVID-19 while in hospital, it is important to assess if the person was infected in the RCF before transfer to the hospital or if this is a hospital-acquired infection.
-If there are no other known cases of COVID-19 in the RCF, transfer back to the RCF should be delayed until the resident is no longer infectious to others.
+- Any resident transferred to a RCF before the 14 days have elapsed since date of onset of symptoms or date of first positive test (if symptom onset undetermined/asymptomatic), must be isolated with Transmission-based Precautions up to day 14 on return to the RCF.
+Such transfer should not proceed if the receiving RCF has no other residents with infectious COVID-19 at the time.
+Provided the resident has remained afebrile for the last five of the 14 days, the resident is no longer infectious to others after day 14 has elapsed. - In particular existing residents from a RCF who require transfer to hospital from the RCF for assessment or care related to COVID-19 acquired in the RCF should be allowed to transfer back to that RCF following assessment / admission if clinically fit for discharge and risk assessment with the facility determines there is capacity for them to be cared for there with appropriate isolation and where that transfer represents the most appropriate place of care for the resident (e.g. ongoing need for palliative care). - If the resident in an RCF has been diagnosed with COVID-19 while in hospital, it is important to assess if the person was infected in the RCF before transfer to the hospital or if this is a hospital-acquired infection.
+If it is likely that infection was acquired in hospital and there are no other known cases of COVID-19 in the RCF, transfer back to the RCF should be delayed until the resident is no longer infectious to others. - The public health team should be notified in advance of all discharges where COVID-19 has been newly-diagnosed within the RCF.

-- The public health team should be notified in advance of all discharges where COVID-19 has been newly-diagnosed within the RCF. - In all instances the discharging hospital should provide the RCF with the following information on the arrival of the resident: - The date and results of COVID-19 tests (including dates of tests reported as notdetected) - The date of onset of any symptoms of COVID-19 - Date of last documented fever while in hospital (particularly important where resident is being transferred to RCF within 14 days of COVID-19 diagnosis) - Details of any follow-up treatment or monitoring required
+- In all instances the discharging hospital should provide the RCF with the following information on the arrival of the resident: - The date and results of COVID-19 tests (including dates of tests reported as notdetected) - The date of onset of any symptoms of COVID-19 - Date of last documented fever while in hospital (particularly important where resident is being transferred to RCF within 14 days of COVID-19 diagnosis) - Details of any follow-up treatment or monitoring required

-(2) Admission of patients with no diagnosis or clinical suspicion of COVID 19 from acute hospital to RCF
+(2) Admission of people with no diagnosis or clinical suspicion of COVID 19 from acute hospital to RCF

 - Testing for COVID 19 should be undertaken within the three days prior to discharge from the acute hospital.
-A single test is sufficient. - Result should be available before the patient is discharged. - Resident must be accommodated in a single room for 14 days on arrival in the RCF, regardless of test result - Residents should be cared for using Standard Precautions plus a face mask where no other indication for transmission based precautions exists (HCW are advised to wear a face mask where a 2m distance cannot be maintained in line with NPHET recommendations) - The resident is not required to remain in strict isolation but should practice restricted movement - The resident may leave their room but should remain separate to other residents e.g. to go the garden or for a short walk - The resident should not dine in communal dining areas - The resident should not attend group activities
+A single test is sufficient. - Result should be available before the person is discharged. - Resident must be accommodated in a single room for 14 days on arrival in the RCF, regardless of test result - Residents should be cared for using Standard Precautions plus a face mask where no other indication for transmission based precautions exists (HCW are advised to wear a face mask where a 2m distance cannot be maintained in line with NPHET recommendations) - The resident is not required to remain in strict isolation but should practice restricted movement - The resident may leave their room but should remain separate to other residents e.g. to go the garden or for a short walk - The resident should not dine in communal dining areas - The resident should not attend group activities

-(3) Admission of patients from community / home settings
+(3) Admission of people from community / home settings, including urgent admissions